youngjun0627/backend.ai-agent/README.md

 To let manager determine available kernel images in K8s cluster and secure kernel image integrity of whole K8s cluster, Backend.AI Agent requires a private registry.
 There are no requirements for registry spec; However, all K8s worker nodes should pull images from the registry without any error.

-If you are planning to use private registry from cloud providers (ECR, GCP Container Registry, ...), you should set namespace to `lablup`.

 Also, after deploying the private registry, imagePullSecrets `backend-ai-registry-secret` in namespace `backend-ai` needs to be installed in target K8s cluster.
 Check [K8s documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) if you don't have knowledges on imagePullSecrets.

+When using ECR as a private registry, you should:
+- provide registry-id instead of registry address in agent.toml
+- Log in to AWS using AWS CLI with `aws configure`

 * Backend.AI Krunner files

-There are two options to serve krunner files:
-1. Using NFS volume as krunner server
-    - Add NFS connection info to agent.toml.
+1. Add NFS connection info to agent.toml.
 Check `config/sample.toml` for details.
-2. Installing krunner files to all worker nodes
-    - Download and extract [Static file](https://backend-ai-k8s-agent-static.s3.ap-northeast-2.amazonaws.com/bai-static.tar.gz) to each worker node's `/opt/backend.ai` folder. `scripts/deploy-static/deploy_static_files.py` will automatically copy files to worker nodes.
+2. Mount NFS folder on the machine where agent will run, and add mounted path to agent.toml (check sample.toml).

 First, you need **a working manager installation**.
 For the detailed instructions on installing the manager, please refer [the manager's README](https://github.com/lablup/backend.ai-manager/blob/master/README.md) and come back here again.

+#### One-shot installation

+You can use installation script `install-halfstack.sh`.
+Installation script is only for debian-based OS.

 #### Common steps